kermitt2/grobid/Readme.md

 - __Header extraction and parsing__ from article in PDF format.
 The extraction here covers the usual bibliographical information (e.g. title, abstract, authors, affiliations, keywords, etc.).
 - __References extraction and parsing__ from articles in PDF format, around .85 f-score against on an independent PubMed Central set of 1943 PDF containing 90,125 references.
 All the usual publication metadata are covered (including DOI).
-- __Citation contexts recognition and linking__ to the full bibliographical references of the article.
+- __Citation contexts recognition and resolution__ to the full bibliographical references of the article.
 The accuracy of citation contexts resolution is around 0.75 f-score (which corresponds to both the correct identification of the citation callout and its correct association with a full bibliographical reference).
 - Parsing of __references in isolation__ (around 0.89 f-score).
 - __Parsing of names__ (e.g. person title, forenames, middlename, etc.), in particular author names in header, and author names in references (two distinct models).
 - __Parsing of affiliation and address__ blocks.